Estimate Time6 min

 • What you want

-This is your one chance to convince a reader to keep reading—or a bot to keep scanning.
-So mention a couple of skills or experiences you have that appear in the job listing.
+This is your chance to convince a reviewer to keep reading—or a software bot to keep scanning.

-Listing your education after the summary is how students or recent grads might want to make their resumes.
-If you have multiple degrees, start with the highest one first, and if you had an impressive GPA—generally, 3.5 or higher—consider including that.
+Listing your education after the summary is how students or recent graduates might want to structure their resumes.
+If you have multiple degrees, start with the highest one first.
+Although optional, you may wish to include an impressive GPA—generally, 3.5 or higher.
 Graduating with honors is a worthy inclusion, too.
-And if you’ve taken classes that are extremely relevant to the job at hand, consider describing a few of those, which could make up for a lack of professional experience.
+If you’ve taken classes that are extremely relevant to the job at hand, consider describing them, which could make up for a lack of professional experience.
 Then, move on to the experience section.
-List any internships, volunteer roles, or life experiences here.
+List any internships, volunteer roles, or life experiences.

-If you’re further along in your career, consider putting your experience section after your summary and before your education instead.
-Then, list each role you’ve held, starting with the most recent, noting the month and year you started and ended each one.
-Rather than describe your duties at those jobs, point out accomplishments and your impact.
-Quantify achievements whenever possible: numbers prove you’ve made a difference.
+If you’re further along in your career, consider adding the experience section after your summary, then add the education section.
+List each role you’ve held, starting with the most recent.
+Note the month and year you started and ended each job.
+Rather than describe your duties, point out accomplishments and your impact.
+Quantify achievements whenever possible.
+Numbers prove you’ve made a difference.
 For example: “Grew revenue 150% year-over-year by taking on small-business clients.”

-Or if you’re in a field where what you know is more important than anything else, consider listing your skills near the top or in a dedicated section on the side.
-These could be hard skills, such as computer programs, but also soft skills, such as communication skills and critical thinking, especially if the job listings you’re interested in mention these.
+Consider listing your skills near the top or in a dedicated section on the side.
+These could be hard skills, such as computer programs, but also soft skills, such as communication and critical thinking.

 5. Optimize with keywords

 Check out multiple job listings that interest you.
-See words and phrases that repeat from post to post?
-Try to work those into your summary, experience, and skills sections.
-Bots that scan resumes may be looking for those keywords and if they don’t spot them, your resume might not make it to an actual person.
+If you notice words or phrases that repeat, try to work those into your summary, experience, and skills sections.
+Software bots that scan resumes may be looking for keywords and if they don’t spot them, your resume might not make it to an actual person.

-If you’ve worked for a company your resume reviewer might not recognize, briefly explain what the company does.
-Similarly, if you have a gap between jobs of more than a few months, don’t leave the reader wondering what you were doing during that time.
-Share how you spent it, such as getting a degree or taking care of a loved one.
-And skip the jargon.
-The hiring manager may be unfamiliar with specific terms.
-But don’t turn your resume into a work of fiction.
-About 75% of employers have caught a lie on a resume, according to a CareerBuilder survey.2
+If you’ve worked for a company your resume reviewer might not recognize, provide a brief company overview.
+Similarly, if you have a gap between jobs of more than a few months, don’t leave the reviewer wondering what you were doing during that time.
+Share how you spent your time, such as getting a degree or taking care of a loved one.
+Skip the jargonthe hiring manager may be unfamiliar with specific terms.
+Also, be sure to convey your work honestly and avoid exaggerations or lies on your resume.

 7. Proofread

-Keep your resume to no more than 2 pages.
-If you’re just starting out, 1 page is probably enough.
-If you’re running long, look for opportunities to cut info that repeats or isn’t relevant to the job you’re applying to.
+Don't let your resume exceed two pages.
+If you’re just starting out, one page is probably enough.
+If you’re running out of space, look for opportunities to cut information that repeats or isn’t relevant to the job position.

-Saving your resume as just “Resume” could get your doc lost in a crowd of other similarly named files.
-Instead, consider including your full name, the date, and, if possible, the position you’re applying for.
+Saving your resume as just “Resume” could get your document lost with other similarly named files.
+Instead, consider including your full name and the job title.

-It’s a good idea to tailor your resume to each job you apply to.
-That’s because different roles call for different qualifications.
+It’s a good idea to tailor your resume to each job because different roles call for different qualifications.
 You may want to highlight different skills and experiences for different hiring managers.
-A set of keywords that gets you noticed by one role’s applicant tracking system might not work for another role.
+A set of keywords that gets you noticed by one applicant tracking system might not work for another.

 More to explore